How ORISE is Making a Difference

 ORISE helps California Prepare for Emergencies as Golden Guardian Lead Planner

 Spanning more than 160,000 square miles that include some of the United States’ most diverse terrains and more than 37,000,000 people, California is at risk for earthquakes, floods, fires, civil unrest, heat waves and freezes, industrial accidents, and the threat of terrorist activity.
 The Golden Guardian series of statewide exercises, implemented in 2004, is designed to make sure the state is ready to respond to and recover from any disaster.

-Challenged with the variety of potential disaster scenarios and complex coordination between many local, regional, state and federal agencies, the California Governor’s Office of Homeland Security, now known as the California Emergency Management Agency, named ORISE the lead planner for the Golden Guardian exercise series in 2004.
+Challenged with the variety of potential disaster scenarios and complex coordination between many local, regional, state and federal agencies, the California Governor’s Office of Homeland Security, now known as the California Governor’s Office of Emergency Services (CalOES), named ORISE the lead planner for the Golden Guardian exercise series in 2004.
 ORISE conducted the first Golden Guardian in 2005 and continues to work with more than 1,000 cities, 58 counties, and 35 state, federal and private organizations to coordinate the largest statewide exercise series in the country.
-In addition to Golden Guardian, ORISE is working with CalEMA’s training division to bring a variety of training opportunities to more than 150,000 first responders.
+In addition to Golden Guardian, ORISE is working with CalOES’ training division to bring a variety of training opportunities to more than 150,000 first responders.